catdev42/CPP8/README.md

 ### Should this Span class use an std::array inside? since arrays are containers that are a specific size?
 Array must be initialized at compile time, so it cannot be used.
 We will use a Vector container for this exercise

+### LEARNINGS

+* when working to compare 2 elements, can define 2 iterators, it and next_it for example in order to make the function work with MULTIPLE types of containers
+*